 Crystal encourages interdisciplinary research in this area to establish substantive implications.
-She collaborates with researchers in the fields of business, psychology, healthcare, education, and economics.
 She also utilizes a variety of research methods, such as experimental laboratory research, longitudinal studies, and behavioral data.

 At UC3M, Crystal teaches Consumer Behavior (an undergraduate course at Getafe campus) and Marketing Analytics and Experimental Research (a Master's of Marketing course at Puerta de Toledo campus).

 Hyun Jung Lee, Andrew D. Gershoff.
 An Integrative Framework for Consumer Help-Seeking Process.